BlackJar72/JBCypher/README.md

 # JBCypher1, JBCypher2, and JBCypher3

-A pair of unvetted block cyphers I created just to see if I could design and code my own original cryptography -- not recommended for any serious use.
-Probably the best idea in them is under-untilized in favor of inferior procedures.
+A pair of unvetted block ciphers I created just to see if I could design and code my own original cryptography -- not recommended for any serious use.
+Probably the best idea in them is under-untilized in favor of inferior procedures:

 1. First, it shuffle bytes within the block (perhap superflous)
 2. Next, it shuffles bits between bytes (each bit sent to a random byte)